devopness/devopness/docs/files/add-file.md

 1. On Devopness, navigate to a project then select an environment
 1. Find the `Applications` card
 1. Click `View` in the `Applications` card to see a list of existing `Applications`
-1. In the list of applications, find the application where you want to add a configuration and click the `NAME` of the application
+1. In the list of applications, find the application to which you want to add a configuration and click the `NAME` of the application
 1. Click the `CONFIGURATION FILES` tab
 1. On the right corner of the configuration files tab click `MANAGE`
 1. Follow the instructions in the add configuration file step form then click `CONFIRM`